ioccc-src/winner/2000/rince/README.md

 location on Earth, but I assure you that the [parallax](https://en.wikipedia.org/wiki/Parallax#Astronomy) is minimal!

-The moons are labelled with Roman numerals from I to IV.
-I being the closest to the planet and IV being the furthest.
+The moons are labelled with Roman numerals from `I` to `IV`, `I` being the closest to the planet and `IV` being the furthest.
 They are:

 ```
 I     Io